NUBIC/surveyor/README.md

 # Surveys On Rails

 Surveyor is a ruby gem and developer tool that brings surveys into Rails applications.
 Surveys are written in the Surveyor DSL (Domain Specific Language).

 Before Rails 2.3, it was implemented as a Rails Engine.
 It also existed previously as a plugin.
 Today it is a gem only.

+The rails3 branch is functional for use with Rails 3.

 ## Why you might want to use Surveyor